mhaugrud/msumcspy/_sources/Functions/Variablesandparametersarelocal.rst

     power = 2
     result = badsquare(10)
     print(result)
-    # what is bad about this fuction? (answer below)
-    #
+    print(y)

+.. admonition:: Fix the error

+   1. Comment out line 8 (type # in front of it) so there is not a runtime error.
+Then run

+   2. In line 5, change 2 to 3.
+Then run

+   3. On line 9, type a comment that explains why this function is bad.

 Although the ``badsquare`` function works, it is silly and poorly written.
 We have done it here to illustrate an important rule about how variables are looked up in Python.
 First, Python looks at the variables that are defined as local variables in the function.
 We call this the **local scope**.
 If the variable name is not found in the local scope, then Python looks at the global variables, or **global scope**.
-This is exactly the case illustrated in the code above.
-``power`` is not found locally in ``badsquare`` but it does exist globally.
+This is exactly the case illustrated in the code above. ``power`` is not found locally in ``badsquare`` but it does exist globally.
 The appropriate way to write this function would be to pass power as a parameter.
 For practice, you should rewrite the badsquare example to have a second parameter called power.

 There is another variation on this theme of local versus global variables.
 Assignment statements in the local function cannot change variables defined outside the function.
 Consider the following codelens example:

 .. codelens::  cl_powerof_bad